deees4u/odin-recipes/README.md

-The Odin Project: Recipes &b
+The Odin Project: Recipes

-This project is to create a website that contains some Chinese homestyle dishes recipes &b That I would make it myself.
+This project is to create a website that contains some Chinese homestyle dishes recipes\
+that I would make it myself.
 I may be adding more in the future :)